 3. You’ll find some of the best hotels in the city: some of the city’s most incredible hotels are in these areas, like The Covent Garden Hotel and Sea Containers.

-5. You won’t get a “local” experience: these areas are not really typical Londoner neighborhoods, because they are so centrally located in busy areas, and are very expensive to live in.
+5. You won’t get a “local” experience: these areas are not really typical Londoner neighbourhoods, because they are so centrally located in busy areas, and are very expensive to live in.
 You should also expect higher prices on food and drink to reflect that.
+If you would prefer a more local experience, read this area guide instead.

 6. This list is curated: I’ll be sharing three great areas, but it doesn’t mean that all other areas in London are bad to stay in.
 This is a “curated list”, on the basis of my own opinion and experience.